‘Married To Medicine’ Stars Says There’ll Be A Season 5

 — Dr. Jackie Walters (@DrJackieWalters) February 11, 2017

-Toya Bush-Harris agreed with Dr. Jackie that season 4 was “amazing.”
+Toya Bush-Harris agreed with Dr. Jackie that Season 4 was “amazing.”
 Toya also thanked people for watching the show and said that there will be a fifth season.

 I agree!!!
 It's been an amazing season!!!
 Thanks for watching and see you in Season 5!!! #married2med https://t.co/n8x1LwP50H